A summary of common Rotary protocols are listed as well as some suggested formats to handle frequently used introductions and PHF Recognition.

 The presentation should be made publicly so that Rotarians will realise what their Foundation is doing and how it is supported.
 A Club meeting, a District Conference or during the visit of the District Governor are all appropriate occasions for such an event.

-Presentation to a Donor Paul Harris Fellow Recipient
+Presentation to a donor Paul Harris Fellow

 The presentation of Paul Harris Fellow recognition is The Rotary Foundation’s way of expressing its appreciation for a substantial contribution to its humanitarian and educational programmes.
 It is named after Rotary’s founder, a Chicago lawyer who started our organisation with three business associates.